Create a Bootable USB Installer for macOS Mojave

 Step 1: Download macOS Mojave

-- Download macOS Mojave: Click on the "Get" button next to macOS Mojave.
+3. Download macOS Mojave: Click on the "Get" button next to macOS Mojave.
 This will start the download process.
-The installer will be downloaded to your Applications folder once complete.
+The system will download the installer to your Applications folder once complete.

 Step 2: Prepare the USB Drive